josnidhin/go-openapi-codegen-examples/dvsclient/dvsapi/docs/Transaction.md

 `func (o *Transaction) HasStatementIdentifier() bool`

 HasStatementIdentifier returns a boolean if a field has been set.

+### GetAdditionalIdentifier

+`func (o *Transaction) GetAdditionalIdentifier() TransactionAdditionalIdentifier`

+GetAdditionalIdentifier returns the AdditionalIdentifier field if non-nil, zero value otherwise.

+### GetAdditionalIdentifierOk

+`func (o *Transaction) GetAdditionalIdentifierOk() (*TransactionAdditionalIdentifier, bool)`

+GetAdditionalIdentifierOk returns a tuple with the AdditionalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalIdentifier

+`func (o *Transaction) SetAdditionalIdentifier(v TransactionAdditionalIdentifier)`

+SetAdditionalIdentifier sets AdditionalIdentifier field to given value.

+### HasAdditionalIdentifier

+`func (o *Transaction) HasAdditionalIdentifier() bool`

+HasAdditionalIdentifier returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)